lucaslar/htw-kba-gr7-vocabduel-monorepo/README.md

 Eclipse project (from zip) have been added, too.
 If you have troubles with Eclipse (even though the import has been tested carefully) or any other IDE, please feel free to contact us.

-### Generate diagrams

-#### Database
+### Database
 Using a MySQL Server as database, you have to install MySQL from https://dev.mysql.com/downloads/.
 We recommend installing the MySQL Installer, where you can decide which type of server you want to install and add new user to the server.
 We are currently using the default root user with a password.

+### Generate diagrams

 #### Component diagram